 While Google’s Play Store controls the market in most countries worldwide, the Apple App Store has loyal customers in the US and Japan.
 App download statistics by country show that Apple had up to 60% of Japan’s overall app downloads in 2020.

-An average mobile device user has 80 apps installed on their devices but uses only 30 on a monthly basis.
+An average mobile device user has 40 apps installed on their devices but uses only less than that on a monthly basis.

 The most popular apps in the world are Zoom, WhatsApp, Facebook, Facebook Messenger, Instagram, Google Meet, TikTok, and YouTube.